 You can read more about calculating the time value of an option for options trading here.

 The risk with options is that you lose the premium that you paid and the option expires out of the money worthless.
+The benefits of shorting via options are that your risk is limited, but they can expire worthless.

 An example of a put options order execution ticket below: